traveno/proshop-helper/README.md

 # ProShop Helper

+Like Hamburger Helper but even better.
 This is a chrome extension that adds additional functionality to the ProShop ERP system.
 Current features include:

-* Work tag generation specifically tailored for raw materials
+ - [x] Robust work tag generation tailored for raw materials
+ - [ ] COTS tag generation
+ - [ ] Purchase order file renaming

-# Quick overview
+# Quick Overview

 * payload.js -- this is the code that is injected into a work order page and will scrape necessary data to send to worktag.js
 * worktag.js -- responsible for receiving data from payload.js and filling out worktag.html